 No. Dried fruit is a choking hazard and is also a form of condensed fruit sugar.
 If a recipe or dish you’d like to share with baby calls for dried fruit, try rehydrating the fruit in warm water and then mincing the rehydrated fruit and folding it into the dish.

 Are cherries a common choking hazard for babies?

 Yes.
-Cherries present a choking risk because they are firm, round and have a hard pit in the middle.
-To minimize the risk, pit and quarter cherries before serving to babies.
-Or mash the cherries after pitting and fold into foods like yogurt.
-As always, make sure you create a safe eating environment and stay within an arm’s reach of baby during meals.
+Cherries present a choking risk because they are firm and round with a hard pit in the middle.
+Dried cherries also present a risk as they are challenging for babies to chew.
+To minimize the risk, quarter pitted cherries before serving and refrain from offering dried cherries.
+As always, make sure to create a safe eating environment and stay within an arm’s reach of baby during meals.

 Are cherries a common allergen?

-As you would when introducing any new food, start by offering a small quantity for the first few of servings.
-If there is no adverse reaction, gradually increase the quantity over future meals.
+As you would do when introducing any new food, start by offering a small amount for the first few servings.
+If there is no adverse reaction, gradually increase the amount served over future meals.

 How do you prepare cherries for babies with baby-led weaning?

 Every baby develops on their own timeline.
 The preparation suggestions below are for informational purposes only and are not a substitute for professional, one-on-one advice from your pediatric medical or health professional, nutritionist or dietitian, or expert in pediatric feeding and eating.
 Never disregard professional medical advice or delay in seeking it because of something you have read or seen here.